ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/BuildSRW.rst

 where ``/path/to/ufs-srweather-app/modulefiles/`` is the full path to the ``modulefiles`` directory.

 This will work on Level 1 systems, where a modulefile is available in the ``modulefiles`` directory.
-Users on Level 2-4 systems (including generic Linux/MacOS systems) will need to modify an appropriate ``build_<platform>_<compiler>`` modulefile.
+Users on Level 2-4 systems will need to modify an appropriate ``build_<platform>_<compiler>`` modulefile.
 One of the current ``build_<platform>_<compiler>`` modulefiles can be copied and used as a template.
-However, users will need to adjust certain environment variables in their modulefile, such as the path to HPC-Stack, so that the SRW App can find and load the appropriate modules.
+However, users will need to adjust certain environment variables in their modulefile, such as the path to spack-stack, so that the SRW App can find and load the appropriate modules.

 .. note::